Brisbane is a beautiful city known for its laidback culture, enviable sunshine and proximity to azure waters, stunning beaches and diverse wildlife.

 If you manage to pay this wonderful cafe a visit, then we recommend ordering some of their famous cinnamon waffles, which are topped with toffee sauce as well as caramelized bananas, chocolate mascarpone and a sprinkling of toasted pistachios – now if that doesn’t sound good then we really aren’t on the same page 😉

-A relative newcomer to the city, Peach Cafe first caught the attention of the public with its pastel pink decor and epic vegan breakfasts, with the menu boasting a wide selection of delicious and indulgent snacks.
+A relative newcomer to the city, Peach Cafe first caught the attention of the public with its pastel pink decor and epic vegan breakfasts.
+Further investigation reveals a menu boasting a wide selection of delicious and indulgent snacks.

 From eggs benedict croissants to halloumi hash burgers, this spot offers a unique range of dishes that promise to satisfy even the most avid of breakfast eaters.